 - 3 months: Training at CICD in England

-- 6 months: Volunteering in Africa or India
+- 6 months: Volunteering in an African country or in India

 - 1 month : Conclusion period at CICD in England